tipone/seqular-android/README.md

 You can now see all of a profile follows and followers, by directly loading them from the profile's home instance.
 In case of a failed lookup, the app will automatically fall back to the older method.

-### **Translate posts easily!**
+### **Translate posts easily**

 Allows you to easily translate posts in another language with a translate button!
-Your instance **must** support translation, otherwise it will not work.
+Your instance must support translation, otherwise it will not work.

 ### **Show posts filtered with a warning!**